 What are the 11 indigenous nations of Quebec?

-The Algonquian Nations
+The Algonquian nations

-1. Anicinabe (Algonquins)
+1. Anishinaabe (Algonquins)

 2. Atikamekw

-3. Cree (Eeyou)
+3. Cries (Eeyou)

 The Cree are settled in the James Bay region, known as Eeyou Istchee.
-They are one of the largest indigenous nations in Quebec and continue to promote their vibrant culture.
+They are one of the largest Indigenous nations in Quebec and continue to promote their vibrant culture.

-4. Innus (Montagnais)
+4. Innu (Montagnais)

 5. Maliseet